snarky1980/echo-v1.0.0/docs/AI-PROMPT-TEMPLATE.md

 1. Copy the relevant prompt below (Variables or Templates)
 2. Customize the bracketed sections `[like this]` with your specific requirements
-3. Attach your partial/incomplete CSV file (if applicable)
+3. **Attach your CSV file** to the AI conversation (recommended) OR paste CSV content in the prompt
-4. Paste the prompt to your AI assistant
+4. Paste the customized prompt to your AI assistant
 5. Review and validate the AI's output before importing

+### How to Attach CSV Files

+**Method 1: File Attachment (Recommended)**
+- Click the attachment/paperclip icon in ChatGPT/Claude
+- Select your CSV file (e.g., `my-variables.csv`)
+- In the prompt, update the "MY CSV DATA" section to: `See attached file: filename.csv`
+- **Advantages:** No formatting issues, works with large files, preserves encoding

+**Method 2: Paste CSV Content**
+- Open CSV in text editor (VS Code, Notepad++)
+- Copy entire contents
+- Paste where it says `[IF PROVIDING PARTIAL CSV - PASTE IT HERE]`
+- **When to use:** Small files (< 50 rows), quick edits, showing samples only

 ---